Saving for education using the RESP

-- A subscriber is the person who creates the plan and who makes contributions to the plan.
+- A subscriber is a person who creates the plan and who makes contributions to the plan.
 This could be anyone.
 However, if the RESP is a family plan, the beneficiaries must be related by blood or adoption to the subscriber.
-For this purpose, blood relationships include children, brothers, sisters, grandchildren and great-grandchildren.
+For this purpose, blood relationships include children, brothers, sisters, grandchildren, and great-grandchildren.
 The subscriber is responsible for tracking the total amount contributed to all RESPs on behalf of the beneficiary.

 - An individual plan is an RESP set up by a subscriber for one beneficiary.
 A subscriber may designate anyone as the beneficiary of the plan, including themselves, a spouse or common-law partner.

 - A family plan is an RESP set up by a subscriber on behalf of one or more beneficiaries.
 However, each beneficiary must be under 21 years of age at the time of designation and must be related to the subscriber by blood or adoption.
-Children, grandchildren, brothers and sisters are considered blood relations, while nieces and nephews are not.
+Children, grandchildren, brothers, and sisters are considered blood relations, while nieces and nephews are not.

 The most significant change made to RESPs is that the government has created the Canada Education Savings Grant (CESG) to promote education savings and give a boost to RESPs.
-The government will contribute 20 per cent of the annual contributions made to an RESP, up to a maximum of $500 per calendar year per beneficiary.
+The government will contribute 20 percent of the annual contributions made to an RESP, up to a maximum of $500 per calendar year per beneficiary.

 The CESG and the accumulated earnings, when paid out to the beneficiary for educational purposes, are taxed as income in the hands of the student.
 The return of contributions to the subscriber is not taxable because contributions to an RESP are made with after-tax money.

-Money invested into an RESP must be used for the purpose of education.
+Money invested in an RESP must be used for the purpose of education.
 The money can be used to cover the student’s tuition, housing, transportation, books, supplies and other incidentals relating to the student’s education.